-This devices are presented as special files in a /dev directory and supports direct reading and writing of any data, byte by byte, like a stream.
-Actually most of the pseudo-devices in /dev is a character devices: serial ports, modems, sound and video adapters, keyboards, some custom I/O interfaces.
-User space programs can easily open, read, write and do custom control requests with such device files.
+A character device is one of the simplest ways to communicate with a module in the Linux kernel.
+These devices are presented as special files in a /dev directory and support direct reading and writing of any data, byte by byte, like a stream.
+Actually, most of the pseudo-devices in /dev are character devices: serial ports, modems, sound, and video…